April Mentor Monthly

 - Dawn soap

-Using the marker, you or your mentee can put a dot in the center of your plate.
-Fill your plate with water.
-Add the pepper.
+Using the marker, have your mentee put a dot in the center of your plate.
+Fill your plate with water then add the pepper.
 Ask your mentee if they can move the pepper away from the dot without the pepper moving back to the dot or sticking to their finger.
 Once they realize it is impossible, tell them they need another ingredient in order to keep the pepper from returning to the dot.
 They need the soap.
 Put the soap on you or your mentee’s finger.
 Touch the dot with the soapy finger and watch the pepper move away.
 Relate this back to what we discussed above.
 Explain that we are like the dot and the pepper is our sin.
 We cannot clear the sin in our lives away on our own.
 Jesus (the soap) is the only one who can take our sin away.

 Next week we will discuss how these same people who praised Jesus and loved Jesus betrayed Him.